roman-milk/roman-milk.github.io/the-wedding-planner.md

  "No."

  "Come on baby, don't be like that.
 Why don't you go slip into something slinky and sexy while I take a quick shower."
-Report_Story #2